Gilandel/utils/README.md

 - utils-assertor: a library to validate parameter and to facilitate 'fail fast' development
 - utils-commons: a base library that adds a lot of features to Apache library
 - utils-io: a library to load and write files
-- utils-mapper: a mapper tool to facilitate mapping of entity to DTO and vice-versa
 - utils-microbenchmark: a base class to ease the implementation of micro-benchmark tests
 - utils-template: a library to load scripts that contains simple conditions (SQL or HQL, Elastic requests...)